oryxel1/Boar/README.md

 ### Features
 - I will keep this short: lag compensation, movement simulation (prediction), smooth rewind setback.
+- Also this anticheat is actually a Geyser extension!

 ### Problems
 - A lot of movement differences (and features) is not implemented.